 You can also contact your local library to see which tax forms and publications are available to pick up today.

 Provides easy, free, tax help you can trust.
-The MyFreeTaxes Partnership provides free state and federal tax preparation and filing assistance for qualified individuals or families with a combined income of $66,000 or less in 2018.
+The MyFreeTaxes Partnership provides free state and federal tax preparation and filing assistance.
 It’s easy, safe, secure and 100 percent free.

 Offers free, individualized tax preparation for low-to moderate-income taxpayers – especially those 60 and older – at more than 5,000 locations nationwide.